flame/blis/sandbox/ref99/README.md

 Like any decent sandbox, there are rules for playing here.
 Please follow these guidelines for the best sandbox developer experience.

-0. Don't bother worrying about makefiles.
-We've already taken care of the boring/annoying/headache-inducing build system stuff for you. :) By configuring BLIS with a sandbox enabled, `make` will scan your directory and compile all of its source code using similar compilation rules as were used for the rest of the framework.
+1. Don't bother worrying about makefiles.
+We've already taken care of the boring/annoying/headache-inducing build system stuff for you. :) By configuring BLIS with a sandbox enabled, `make` will scan your sandbox directory and compile all of its source code using similar compilation rules as were used for the rest of the framework.
 In addition, the compilation command line will automatically contain one `-I<includepath>` option for every subdirectory in your sandbox, so it doesn't matter where in your sandbox you place your header files.
 They will be found!

-1. Your sandbox must be written in C99 or C++11.
+2. Your sandbox must be written in C99 or C++11.
 If you write your sandbox in C++11, you must use one of the BLIS-approved file extensions for your source files (`.cc`, `.cpp`, `.cxx`) and your header files (`.hh`, `.hpp`, `.hxx`).
 Note that `blis.h`